Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Experiments

-We use the solution lengths, optimality gaps, and total inference times to evaluate the performance of each method.
-Specifically, the optimality gap measures the discrepancy between the solutions generated by learning and non-learning methods and the optimal solutions, which are obtained using Concorde for TSP and LKH3 for CVRP.
-Note that the inference times for classical solvers, which run on a single CPU, and for learning-based methods, which utilize GPUs, are inherently different.
+\paragraph{Metrics and Inference} We use objective values, optimality gaps, and total inference times to evaluate each method.
+Specifically, the optimality gap measures the discrepancy between the solutions generated by learning and non-learning methods and the optimal solutions, which are obtained using LKH3 for all problems.
+Note that times for classical solvers, which run on a single CPU, and for learning-based methods, which utilize GPUs, are inherently different.
 Therefore, these times should not be directly compared.

-For most NCO baseline methods, we directly execute the source code provided by the authors with default settings.
-We report the original results as published in corresponding papers for methods like Att-GCN+MCTS, DIMES, SO.
-Following the approach in \citet{kwon2020pomo}, we report three types of results: those using a single trajectory, the best result from multiple trajectories, and results derived from instance augmentation.
+For most neural solvers, we directly execute the source code provided by the authors using default settings.
+Note that the results marked with an asterisk (*) are directly obtained from the corresponding papers.
+For TSPs and CVRPs, following \cite{kwon2020pomo}, we report three types of results: using a single trajectory, the best result from multiple trajectories, and results derived from instance augmentation.
+For ATSPs, we remove instance augmentation and report only the best result from multiple trajectories using a greedy strategy, rather than the sampled ones adopted by MatNet.